 Porting a number out

-- Can I port a number out of Sideline that I didn’t originally port-in?
+- Can I port my number out of Sideline?

 - How long does it take to port a number out?